mhabib73/MOFLab.github.io/content/people/collaborators.md

 weight: 70

 title: 'Our Collaborators'
 subtitle: 'At MOFLab we work with leading universities, research gourps and industry partners worldwide.
-Some of our collaborators include:'
+Some of our present and past collaborators include:'

 design:
   columns: '2'